GPII/linux/README.md

 Once the box has been downloaded the provisioning process will ensure that project dependencies have been met and then the ``npm install`` and ``grunt --force build`` commands will be executed.
 If you reboot the VM the provisioner will not run again.
 However, you can use ``vagrant provision`` to trigger that process at any time.

-To run tests you can use the ``grunt tests`` target which will run unit and acceptance tests in the VM and report the results in your terminal.
+To run tests you can use the ``grunt tests`` command on your host which will run unit and acceptance tests in the VM.
 Or you could use ``grunt unit-tests`` and/or ``grunt acceptance-tests`` separately.

 You can stop the VM using ``vagrant halt`` or delete it altogether using ``vagrant destroy``.